 If you get injured accidentally because another person was careless, who pays your medical expenses?

 This is an overview of your options – and also some of the obstacles you may encounter – trying to pay your medical expenses if you have been unexpectedly injured by another person’s negligence in the state of Idaho.
+We also explain how a car accident law firm in Idaho can help.

 If you are accidentally injured in Idaho, you are obligated to pay your medical bills when they are due.